 Refinancing Your Student Loans

-Now that you know you have options, you may be able to apply for student loan refinancing.
-You can check your rates with several lenders (using a soft credit check, if possible) to compare rates and terms and see what you might pre-qualify for.
+Now or in the future, you may be able to apply for student loan refinancing.
+You can check your rates with several lenders (using a soft credit check, if possible) to compare rates and terms and see what you might prequalify for.

-If you decide to complete a full application, the lender may ask for information like your Social Security Number, information about your loans and repayment history, your income, and your employment history.
-They typically complete a credit check to find out your FICO® Score and look for any red flags, like a history of mixed payments, student loan default, eviction, or bankruptcy.
+If you decide to complete a full application, the lender may ask for information like your Social Security Number, outstanding loans and repayment history, income, and employment history.
+They typically complete a credit check to find out your FICO® Score and look for any red flags, like a history of missed payments, student loan default, eviction, or bankruptcy.

-Those who don’t initially qualify for refinancing, or get a favorable rate, can try reapplying with a cosigner — someone who guarantees to repay the loan if they don’t.
+Those who don’t initially qualify for refinancing, or get a favorable rate, can try reapplying with a cosigner — someone who guarantees to repay the loan if the primary borrower can’t.

 If you feel you need a cosigner, one with strong credit history and a solid income and employment history (among other financial factors) could help you qualify.
 If you do use a cosigner, remember that if you default, any missed payments on your end may damage their credit.